 21. on LinkedIn

 With over 350,000 members, this is the largest project management group on LinkedIn.
-Learn about certifications, job opportunities, training videos, and new approaches to project management.
+Learn about how to get a project management certification, job opportunities, training videos, and new approaches to project management.

 22. on Flipboard